matthijsbrouwer/arduino_api/README.md

 - Get and set status of components connected to an Arduino board
 - Perform measurements with a sensor connected to the board
 - Enable and adjust a program on the board to also do this automatically
+- Store measurements on the filesystem or in [eLABJournal](https://www.elabjournal.com/)

 ## Arduino